alexrainman/ModernHttpClient/README.md

 [Update] Pinning mode set to PublicKeysOnly if at least pins for one domain are provided

-[Update] MatchHostnameToPattern applied to all alternative names when validating hostname
+[Update] MatchHostnameToPattern applied to all alternative names when validating hostname (Tip by Logan2014)

 [Update] Performing cookie path-checking before adding them to the cookie collection (PR by @phdonnelly)